Information - History - Traditions

 - 13. Late season practices are a major draw for our club.
 With

 most programs winding down by spring, SMWC practices continue to

-draw large numbers of serious wrestlers until mid-July when we close
+draw large numbers of serious wrestlers throughout the summer.

 SMWC regularly provides grass roots training for members who wish to

 - 15. Local tournaments just don't happen on their own.
 One of the

 greatest advantages of belonging to a large organization supported by

 many area coaches is the opportunity to host a series of tournaments